pirataHarun/yunhanref/README.md

 ┌───────────────────────────────────────────────────────────────────────────────────────────┐
 │                            ML Engineer / Software Architect                               │
 │                                                                                           │
-│          I'm an AI & ML engineering student  on the ML track with a parallel              │ │                                                                                           │ │     career as a low-level  system architect                                               │ │                                                                                           │
+│    I'm an AI & ML engineering student  on the ML track with a parallel career as a        │ │  low-level  system architect.                                                             │ │  I combine low-level software with deep engineering to build AI systems.                  │ │                                                                                           │ │                                                                                           │ │                                                                                           │
-│     I combine low-level software with deep engineering to build AI systems                │ │                                                                                           │ │                                                                                           │
+│                                                                                           │
 │                      ┌<~~xx~~>>┐                                                          │